Leutnant Edmund.

 R669 casemate.

 Well that has been shot at.
 The eight square shaped holes around the embrasure are for a door frame to be fitted to close off the gun room.
-These bunkers were not finished so it was never installed.
+These bunkers were not totally completed, although could be used.
+Very few bunkers ever had the steel doors fitted.

 Wooden doors fitted to some bunkers.